SmilodonCub/SmilodonCub/README.md

 # Bonnie Cooper, PhD

-## I'm a Visual Neuroscientist in NYCwith an eye on Data Science
+## I'm a Visual Neuroscientist in NYC with an eye on Data Science

 ### Hi there 👋
 😄 Pronouns: she/her